iomesh/docs/docs/volume-operations/create-pv.md

 Ensure that there is already a StorageClass available for use.

 **Procedure**
 1. Create a PVC `iomesh-example-pvc`.
-Configure the parameters.
+Configure accessmode and storage.

     ```yaml
     apiVersion: v1